NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/7.2.1-3.png ':size=WIDTHxHEIGHT')

-After landing you would see many NPC ships near you.
-Cycle your prop module and align to the opposite immediately.
+After landing there are many NPC ships near you.
+Cycle your MWD and align to the opposite immediately.
 The frigs in this pocket also have tackle modules.
 Draw most NPC ships >30km away from the landing point, then warp out of the site and come back.
-Cycle the prop module and approach the cans.
+Cycle the MWD and approach the cans.
 Scan them first and hack them.
 If the site is in an area of Blue Pill or Exile or Mindflood, going to the 4th pocket is suggested \(Strong booster BPC mostly appear in loot.), but activating the gate to the 4th pocket needs you to destroy all NPC ships in 3rd pocket first.
 The amount of NPC ships in the 4th pocket is similar to 3rd pocket.
 There are also frigs with tackle modules.

 PS: The cosmic signature disappears after I have had hacked the cans for one hour.
 The destroyed NPC ships will not be refreshed before DT, so it could be farmed.